 Anyone with a suspected allergy to tomatoes should consult their doctor.

-Tomato paste offers a reasonable amount of nutrients for very few calories, it’s very affordable, and it helps make food taste great.
+Tomato paste offers a reasonable amount of nutrients for very few calories, is very affordable, and helps make food taste great.

 This tasty condiment also has the unique benefit of being the best dietary source of lycopene.

-All in all, using tomato paste is an easy way to upgrade the nutritional and taste characteristics of a meal.
+All in all, using tomato paste is an easy way to upgrade a meal’s nutritional and taste characteristics.

 1 thought on “The Benefits of Tomato Paste (and Full Nutrition Facts)”

 I enjoy using tomato paste to spread on Ezekiel toast rather than butter and also as a spread instead of mayo when having a sandwich.
 A few grinds of pepper and a sprinkle of Himalayan salt and you’re in for a lovely savoury treat!